WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 (Image Credit: Rawpixel)

 After choosing the ideal greenhouse type for your greens, consider where to put it next.
-A firm and flat surface is ideal, and avoid placing it near standing water.
+A firm, flat surface is essential to ensure stability and proper drainage.
+Avoid placing it near standing water, and ensure you have access to all sides for maintenance.

 Glass greenhouse positioned amongst the lush greenery and shrubs